leftymitt/other-peoples-money/md/01-our-financial-oligarchy.md

 deposits made in those banks by the life insurance, railroad, public service, and industrial corporations which the bankers also control.
 On December 31, 1912, the three leading life insurance companies had deposits in banks and trust companies aggregating $13,839,189.08.
-As the Pujo Committee finds:

-"The men who through their control over the funds of oiu" railroads and industrial companies are able to direct where such funds shall be kept and thus to create these great reservoirs of the people's money, are the ones who are in position to tap those reservoirs for the ventures in which they are interested and to prevent their being tapped for purposes of which they do not approve.
+As the Pujo Committee finds: "The men who through their control over the funds of our railroads and industrial companies are able to direct where such funds shall be kept and thus to create these great reservoirs of the people's money, are the ones who are in position to tap those reservoirs for the ventures in which they are interested and to prevent their being tapped for purposes of which they do not approve.
 The latter is quite as important a factor as the former.
 It is the controlling consideration in its effect on competition in the railroad and industrial world."

-HAVING YOUR CAKE AND EATING IT TOO
+Having Your Cake and Eating it Too

 But the power of the investment banker over other people's money is often more direct and effective than that exerted through controlled banks and trust companies.
 J. P. Morgan & Co. achieve the supposedly impossible feat of having their cake and eating it too.
 They buy the bonds and stocks of controlled railroads and industrial concerns, and pay the purchase price; and still do not part with their money.
 This is accomplished by the simple device of becoming the bank of deposit of the controlled corporations, instead of having the company deposit in some merely controlled bank in whose operation others have at least some share.
 When J. P. Morgan & Co. buy an issue of securities the purchase money, instead of being paid over to the corporation, is retained by the banker for the corporation, to be drawn upon only as the funds are needed by the corporation.
-And as the securities are issued in large blocks, and the money raised is often not all spent until long thereafter, the aggregate of the balances remaining in the banker's hands are huge.
-Thus J. P.
+And as the securities are issued in large blocks, and the money raised is often not all spent until long thereafter, the aggregate of the balances remaining in the bankers' hands are huge.
+Thus J. P. Morgan & Co.
-Morgan & Co. (including their Philadelphia house, called Drexel & Co.) held on November 1, 1912, deposits aggregating $1G2,491,819.G5.
+(including their Philadelphia house, called Drexel & Co.) held on November 1, 1912, deposits aggregating $162,491,819.65.

-POWER AND SELF
+## Power and Pelf

-The operations of so comprehensive a system of concentration necessarily developed in the bankers overweening j)()wor.
+The operations of so comprehensive a system of concentration necessarily developed in the bankers overweening power.
 And the bankers' power grows by what it feeds on.
 Power begets wealth; and added wealth opens ever new opportunities for the acquisition of wealth and power.
 The operations of these bankers are so vast and numerous that even a very reasonable compensation for the service performed by the bankers, would, in the aggregate, produce for them incomes so large as to result in huge accumulations of capital.
 But the compensation taken by the bankers as commissions or profits is often far from reasonable.
-Occupying, as they so frequently do, !he inconsistent position of being at the same tims seller and buyer, the standard for so-called compensation actually applied, is not the "Rule of reason", but "All the traffic will bear."
+Occupying, as they so frequently do, the inconsistent position of being at the same time seller and buyer, the standard for so-called compensation actually applied, is not the "Rule of reason", but "All the traffic will bear."
 And this is true even where there is no sinister motive.
 The weakness of human nature prevents men from being good judges of their own deservings.

 The syndicate formed by J. P. Morgan & Co. to underwrite the United States Steel Corporation took for its services securities which netted $62,500,000 in